-The Claretians of the United States and Canada are part of a world-wide congregation of approximately 3,000 members in 63 countries.
-Our Congregation, Sons of the Immaculate Heart of the Blessed Virgin Mary—or Claretian Missionaries—was founded by Saint Anthony Mary Claret in Vic, Spain on July 16, 1849, and was approved by Pope Pius IX on December 22, 1865.
-An outline of St. Claret’s life follows.
+The Claretians of the United States and Canada are part of a worldwide Congregation of approximately 3,019 missionaries in 68 countries.
+Our Congregation, Sons of the Immaculate Heart of the Blessed Virgin Mary – or Claretian Missionaries – (www.claret.org) was founded by Saint Anthony Mary Claret in Vic, Spain, on July 16, 1849, and was approved by Pope Pius IX on December 22, 1865.
+A timeline of St. Claret’s life follows.

 |1825||At 18, goes to Barcelona to learn new methods in textile manufacturing.|